SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/geometry/4.0/README.rst

 published in Bayeux >= 2.1.
 The ``std::XXXX`` materials are considered obsolete and must not be used anymore.

+We also have added a simple model for the external shielding with pure iron walls surrounding the demonstrator module.

+A preliminary model of the ground (rock material is approximated with basic concrete) has been added too.

 It uses the common definition of materials 2.0 from Falaise.

 Files